bentormey/bitcoin/metcalfe.md

 We know that a minority of human beings will always try to cheat and steal, all we can do is make the behaviour costly.

-Mathematics is the best tool for the job, because we _know_ the computational complexity of
+Mathematics is the best tool for the job, because we _know_ that computational complexity is universal.
+If quantum computers become a reality, we have lattice cryptography and bigger keys.
+But fundamentally at no point are we relying on trust or obscurity to protect us.

+The Bitcoin protocol also incentivises good behaviour by issuing rewards for securing the network.
+This encourages the network to grow in a way that maintains security and makes attacks more costly.

+Therefore any valuation model has to look at _both_ the underlying protocol and the network, it can't look at them in isolation.

+##### Energy as currency
+At bottom, everything is about energy consumption.
+Dr. Chris Dark podcast...

+##### Putting it all together
+TBC